Via Selvaggia Sardinia

 Duration: 07:50 h

 From Fonni you'll take a taxi to one of the highest mountain passes in Sardinia, Passo di Correboi (1246 m).
 From here you head east into the Supramonte mountains.
-You stay at higher altitude, though the trail goes up and down through barren rocky terrain and pine forest.
-Make sure you carry enough water for the day (at least 3 liters)!
-You finish the day on another mountain pass, Passo Ghenna Silana.
+You stay at higher altitudes, though the trail goes up and down through barren rocky terrain and pine forests.
+Make sure to carry enough water for the day (at least 3 liters)!
+You finish the day at another mountain pass, Passo Ghenna Silana.

 Info